dbgrande/GrandeModular/README.md

 - **Clear Invalid:** Disables all intervals that don't have a light showing.

-- **Interval lights:** Displays if selected interval is valid, with brightness of the light showing how closely the interval matches the note.
+- **Interval lights:** Displays if selected interval is valid, with brightness of the light showing how closely the interval matches the note. ***New for 1.9.0:*** These interval lights are now split in two, so they also show the direction to the closest valid note.
+If the top light is brighter, the valid note's pitch is sharper than this interval, and if the bottom light is brighter, the valid note's pitch is flatter than this interval.
+If both halves are full brightness, the interval matches the valid note within ±2.5¢.

-- **Note lights:** Now displays enabled notes using separate note lights.
+- **Note lights:** Displays enabled notes using separate note lights.

 - **LED Buttons:** All lights have been converted to LED buttons, both the interval lights and the note lights.
 Pressing any one of these highlights *(if they exist)* the corresponding note on the note display, and **all** the corresponding intervals on the interval display.